gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

  * Not novices for scaling; Gordon worked on Glucose blood strips
  * Working to produce more flow cells

-## Promethion performance and yield
+## PromethION performance and yield
  * Key problem to do with flow cell blocking
  * Promethion typically 10Gb in 6 hours, aim >50Gb per flow cell
  * Firmware updates for higher